splineclaw/e621dl/README.md

 Key                   | Acceptable Values | Description
 --------------------- |  -----------------| ----------------------------------------------------------------------------------
-last_run              |Date `YYYY-MM-DD` | The last day **e621dl** was run.
-You may edit this freely to download older posts.
+days_to_check         |Integer            | How many days from the past to check for new posts.
+You may edit this freely to download posts from as early as you would like.

 ## Normal Operation

 Once you have added at least one group to the tags file, you should see something similar to this when you run **e621dl**:

 ```
-e621dl      INFO     Running e621dl version 3.1.1 -- Forked from 2.4.6.
+e621dl      INFO     Running e621dl version X.X.X -- Forked from 2.4.6.
 e621dl      INFO     Parsing config.

-e621dl      INFO     Looking for new posts since 2017-01-24.
+e621dl      INFO     Looking for new posts since YYYY-MM-DD.

-e621dl      INFO     Checking for new posts tagged: "cute, cat".
-e621dl      INFO     3 new files.
-(8 found, 2 missing tags, 0 blacklisted, 3 duplicate.)

-e621dl      INFO     Checking for new posts tagged: "cute, dog".
+e621dl      INFO     Group "Canine/Fox" detected, checking for new posts tagged: "fox, feral".
-e621dl      INFO     0 new files.
-(6 found, 0 missing tags, 1 blacklisted, 5 duplicate.)
+e621dl      INFO     19 new files.
+                     37 total files found.
+                     10 have an unwanted rating.
+                     3 have a low score.
+                     0 are missing tags.
+                     1 are blacklisted.
+                     4 have been previously downloaded.

-e621dl      INFO     Starting download of 3 files.
+e621dl      INFO     Starting download of 19 files.
-Downloading          [>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>] 100.00% (3 / 3)  -- Done.

-e621dl      INFO     Checking downloads for damaged files.
-e621dl      INFO     No damaged files were found.
+Downloading          |████████████████████████████████████| 100% (19 / 19)
 ```

-There is quite a bit of information here.
-Since last time **e621dl** was run on 2014-06-27, there have been 8 uploads that match the search "cat".
-One post did not contain every tag which we specified.
-This is because e621 will only accept 5 initial tags and any additional tags are checked by e621dl.
-1 post has a tag that was in our blacklist, so it will be skipped.
-2 posts have already been downloaded in a previous run, so they will also be skipped.
-The 4 remaining posts will be downloaded and added the downloads folder.
-Once they have been downloaded, **e621dl** updates its last run date to the day before it was run, 2014-11-26, and is ready for its next use.

 # Automation of **e621dl**

-It should be recognized that **e621dl**, as a script, can be scheduled to run nightly, keeping the user's local collections always up-to-date, however, the methods for doing this are dependent on the user's platform, and are outside the scope of this guide.
+It should be recognized that **e621dl**, as a script, can be scheduled to run as often as you like, keeping the your local collections always up-to-date, however, the methods for doing this are dependent on your platform, and are outside the scope of this quick-guide.

 # Feedback and Requests